-Our elephants have come to us from all walks of the entertainment industry to retire and live out their lives as a part of our Non-Profit elephant program, Elephants of Africa Rescue Society (EARS).
-Much more can be learned about our EARS Program at elephantears.org.
-Our elephants spend their days in a multi-species exhibit which is very unique.
+Our elephants have come to us from all walks of the entertainment industry to retire and live out their lives as a part of our Non-Profit elephant program.
+They spend their days in a multi-species exhibit which is very unique.
 They currently share their yard with zebra and water buffalo.
 Their interaction with each other is both inspiring and educational.

 Butch and Buffy originally belonged to a company in Florida that participated in fairs and carnivals.
 They spent their days giving rides to children.
 When the company closed its doors, Butch and Buffy were no longer needed.
 EARS took them in and they have since become icons of Monterey Zoo.

 African Elephant (Loxodonta Africana)